deevolutionism/wp-headless-lite/readme.md

-# WP Headless
+# WP Headless Lite
 A simple plugin for publishing static JSON files from Wordpress for a headless CMS.
+This version does not depend not depend on ACF Pro.

 ## Install
 - Download the repo